Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Data/Recipes.md

 Name | Required | Description
 --- | --- | ---
-`showDefs` | No | If set to true, the response will include a `defs` property containing additional game data
+`showDefs` | No | If set to true, the response will include a `def` property containing additional game data

 ## Response Result